Sherin Mathews disappeared, Amber Alert issued

 After missing for two weeks, countless search efforts by police, and community members, a small child's body was found in a drain culvert during a search operation on Sunday, Oct.
 22. The culvert is less than a mile away from the Mathews' home.

 Police were not able to immediately identify the body.
 Two days later, on Oct.
 24, The Dallas County medical examiner confirmed that the body found was that of Sherin Mathews.
 Officials were able to confirm her identity with dental records provided by Sini.
-The cause of death report is still pending.

 Richardson police hold presser regarding body found during search for Sherin Mathews None

 Wesley Mathews says Sherin 'choked on her milk'